 It’s important to consider how much salt you’re using in chicken marinade recipes.
-We want to use some salt in order to tenderize and flavor the meat.
+We want to use SOME salt in order to tenderize and flavor the meat.
 However, we don’t want to use so much salt that the meat itself tastes salty.

 Here are the general rules of thumb I follow:

 - When you’re using salt, use one teaspoon of salt for one pound of chicken breast.

 - If you’re using salty liquid (like soy sauce), ½ cup for one pound of chicken and skip additional salt.

 Once I learned this formula and opened my pantry, I thought of MANY chicken marinade recipes using ingredients I already have!
 As long as you follow the rules of including fat, acid, salt, and flavor, you can experiment with lots of combinations.

 I’ll share a few flavor combinations that I came up with.

 Chicken Fajita Marinade using Citrus